runvnc/mr_reddit/README.md

    - Creates a new chat session
    - Formats the post content
    - Sends it to the specified agent
-4. The agent can reply using the `reddit_reply` command
+4. The agent can optionally reply using the `reddit_reply` command
 5. Tracks processed posts to avoid duplicates
-6. Cleans up old processed posts after 24 hours

 ## Available Commands